Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 #### **Setting up Nightscout tokens for your followers**

 Use a web browser to access Nightscout and authenticate again.
 See "Setting up Nightscout" above.
-Click on the top right menu button.
+Click on the top right menu button and select "Admin Tools".
 ![](./images/AdminTools.png)

-Click on "Admin Tools".
 Click on "Add new Subject".
 ![](./images/Tokens.png)
 In the form that opens, enter a name.  under "Roles", copy roles from the table below it.
 For example, for a follower that is only supposed to see readings and nothing else, only enter "readable".
 You can enter a combination of different roles by separating them with ",".